laserick/activity02-slr/day01-fitting/activity02.md

 13. Based on the residuals vs. fitted plot, does the constant variability condition appear to be violated?
 Why or why not?
+    Constant variability has not been violated.
+Points are evenly distributed along the predicted values

 ## Attribution